charlesnicholson/nanocobs/README.md

 There are a few out there, but I haven't seen any that optionally encode in-place.
 This can be handy if you're memory-constrained and would enjoy CPU + RAM optimizations that come from using small frames.
 Also, the cost of in-place decoding is only as expensive as the number of zeroes in your payload; exploiting that if you're designing your own protocols can make decoding very fast.

+None of the other COBS implementations I saw supported incremental encoding.
+It's often the case in communication stacks that a layer above the link provides a tightly-sized payload buffer, and the link has to encode both a header _and_ this payload into a single frame.
+That requires an extra buffer for assembling which then immediately gets encoded into yet another buffer.
+With incremental encoding, a header structure can be created on the stack and encoded into the target, then the payload can follow into the same target.

-Also I didn't see as many unit tests as I'd have liked in the other libraries, especially around invalid payload handling.
+Finally, I didn't see as many unit tests as I'd have liked in the other libraries, especially around invalid payload handling.
 Framing protocols make for lovely attack surfaces, and malicious COBS frames can easily instruct decoders to jump outside of the frame itself.

 ## Metrics